vmware/terraform-provider-nsxt/website/docs/r/policy_ospf_area.html.markdown

 * `area_type` - (Optional) OSPF Area type, one of `NORMAL` or `NSSA`.
 Default is `NSSA`.
 * `auth_mode` - (Optional) OSPF Authentication mode, one of `NONE`, `PASSWORD` or `MD5`.
 By default, OSPF authentication is disabled with mode `NONE`.
 * `key_id` - (Optional) Authentication secret key id, required for authenication mode `MD5`.
 This attribute is sensitive.
 * `secret_key` - (Optional) Authentication secret key, required for authentication mode other than `NONE`.
 This attribute is sensitive.
+Length should not exceed 8 characters.

 ## Attributes Reference